Héctor Rebaque: Racing career

-He also drove in the 1982 CART IndyCar season for Forsythe Racing including the 1982 Indianapolis 500 where he finished 13th after a pit fire on lap 151.
+Rebaque also drove in the 1982 CART IndyCar season for Forsythe Racing including the 1982 Indianapolis 500 where he finished 13th after a pit fire on lap 151.
 He won his final CART race, which was the first one held at Road America.
 However, he was injured a week later in a testing crash at Michigan International Speedway.
-From there he decided to return to road racing as he felt oval racing was too dangerous.
+From there, he decided to return to road racing as he felt oval racing was too dangerous.

-His final race was the 1983 Race of Champions, a Formula One non-points race at Brands Hatch.
+Rebaque's final race was the 1983 Race of Champions, a Formula One non-points race at Brands Hatch.

 Helmet

 Rebaque's helmet was black with a green, white and red design surrounding the visor area.
 The colours used are the colours of the Mexican flag.

 Business

 After his retirement from racing track, Rebaque now works in architecture related businesses in Mexico.